Sandra Monterroso

 Sandra Monterroso (born 1974) is a Guatemalan visual artist and designer.
 Art historian Virginia Pérez-Ratton writes about Monterroso's beginnings as a performance artist in Guatemala during 1999 and 2000.
-Alongside her were other Guatemalan female performers like Regina José Galindo, Maria Adela Díaz, and Jessica Lagunas.
+Alongside her were other Guatemalan female performers like Regina José Galindo and Jessica Lagunas.
 Recently Monterroso's work focuses not only in performance art.
 She works with different media such as video art, installations and mixed media.
 Her work is related to power structures, gender issues and decolonial thinking.
 Her work is also included in the Artist Pension Trust.

 Education

 Monterroso studied Graphic Design at an undergraduate level at the Rafael Landívar University in Guatemala.
-She holds a Masters in Design Processes from Universidad Popular Autónoma del Estado de Puebla (UPAEP).
-She is currently pursuing a PhD in Practice from The Academy of Fine Arts Vienna.
+She holds a Master's in Design Processes from Universidad Popular Autónoma del Estado de Puebla (UPAEP).
+She is currently pursuing a PhD in Practice from the Academy of Fine Arts Vienna.